Frequently Asked Questions

 Temescal Valley Water District owns and operates a regional wastewater treatment facilities adjacent to its Administration and Operation complex within the Wild Rose Business Park.
 The Reclamation Facility is capable of treating 1.57 million gallons per day of raw sewage and producing tertiary reclaimed water usable for landscape irrigation and other non-consumptive purposes.
 This reclaimed water is distributed to multiple sites within the District’s service area, including the Retreat Golf Course on the north end and the Deleo Sports Park within Sycamore Creek on the south end.

-New water service must be arranged in person at the District Office.
-You must bring the following information to establish new service:
+New water service can be established online or in person at the District Office.
+You must provide the following information to establish new service: